FBU-2018-jalvarado/item-share-app/README.md

 Ever since visiting a bakery in Italy, Sebastian has wanted to try his hand at baking bread.
 However, he'd first like to try out breakmaking before seeing if he'll keep it up as a regular thing, and thus doesn't want to buy a breadmaker just for this one bake.
 With [insert name here] he can easily search for and borrow a breadmaker from around his area before making the big decision.

 Millie just moved two states over for her new job.
-Since she is currently
+She didn't bring much more than the basic essentials, as she was alone on the move.
+Since she is currently staying in a temporary apartment for a week or two before she can move into her actual apartment, she doesn't want to unpack much, nor go on a huge shopping spree and have to lug everything to her new apartment.

 // rice cooker
 // hangers